Egg-and-spoon race: History

 The earliest recorded usage in the Oxford English Dictionary is in an article of 8 September 1894 featured in The Daily News: "the gentlemen had a turn in the egg-and-spoon race, in which the competitors had to punt with one hand and balance an egg on a spoon with the other".
 Egg-and-spoon races formed part of village celebrations of the Diamond Jubilee of Queen Victoria in 1897, alongside the tug of war and blindfold wheelbarrow races.
 A set of turned and stained wooden eggs and spoons designed for racing and dating to the 1920s forms part of the Good Time Gallery of the Museum of Childhood in the Victoria and Albert Museum, London.
-The Egg-and-spoon race reached Canada by at least 1922, the first time it was mentioned in The Globe.
-By the 1930s, the phenomenon of the parents' egg-and-spoon race was sufficiently well-established to be satirized in Punch.
-Races were held among the staff of Trinity College, Cambridge until the 1950s.
+The egg-and-spoon race reached Canada by at least 1922, the first time it was mentioned in The Globe.
+By the 1930s, the phenomenon of the parents' egg-and-spoon race was sufficiently well established to be satirised in Punch.
+Races were held among the staff of Trinity College, Cambridge, until the 1950s.

 Rules

 Competitors race either individually or in teams in the manner of a relay race.
-If the egg falls from the spoon then competitors may be required to stop, retrieve, and reposition their egg; or to start again; or may even be disqualified.
+If the egg falls from the spoon, competitors may be required to stop, retrieve, and reposition their egg; or to start again; or may even be disqualified.
 Due to the lesser penalty imposed for dropping the egg, and consequent encouragement of greater risk-taking, the first penalty scenario may result in a race that is faster overall.
 Common methods of cheating include sticking the egg to the spoon, or holding onto the egg with one finger.
 For an extra challenge, contestants might carry the spoon with both hands, with their teeth, or have their hands tied behind their backs.